LeHongNien/SpeechRecognition/README.md

-# Speech Recognition using ionicons
+# Speech Recognition with ionicons
 Programmed to recognize speech and display as text, downloadable as .txt